DV in the Arts, pt. 12

 - 2 min read

 This month's DVITA is centered thus on trafficking as the subject.
 It led me down quite a path and into a realm of music I had no idea existed as a subject matter.
-My missive on this is more lengthy than usual so please bear with me.
-These are three songs that stuck.

 "For Those Who Can't Speak" is a powerful rallying song from mainstay Tenth Avenue North and hip-hop artists KB and Derek Minor.
 This song is a reminder and anthem to use voices to create change and bring awareness to end human trafficking.
 The song calls to the people still in modern-day slavery and how we, as believers, shouldn't be afraid to raise our voices against it.